 Curricular Practicum: When applicable, the student may take curricular practicum courses (CPT501 or CPT502) and engage in practical training to work on company projects that are directly related to the student's course of study.
 The student must observe the rules required for taking the practicum courses.
-No more than 6 units of practicum coursework may be counted towards graduation.
+No more than 6 units of practicum coursework may be counted towards the MBA's graduation requirements.